microsoft/FluidFramework/packages/framework/fluid-static/api-report/fluid-static.api.md

 import { AttachState } from '@fluidframework/container-definitions';
 import { BaseContainerRuntimeFactory } from '@fluidframework/aqueduct';
 import { ConnectionState } from '@fluidframework/container-definitions';
+import { FluidObject } from '@fluidframework/core-interfaces';
+import { FluidStaticEntryPoint } from '@fluidframework/core-interfaces';
+import { FluidStaticEntryPointProvider } from '@fluidframework/core-interfaces';
 import { IAudience } from '@fluidframework/container-definitions';
 import { IChannelFactory } from '@fluidframework/datastore-definitions';
 import { IClient } from '@fluidframework/protocol-definitions';